Physicians for Human Rights–Israel: Relationship with the Israel Medical Association

 After PHR-I gave a first aid course to protesters of a security fence in the West Bank village Bil'in, Yoram Blachar the president of the World Medical Association (WMA) and the Israel Medical Association (IMA) told Haaretz that PHR-I "are a radical political group disguised as a medical organization."

 The IMA severed ties with PHR-I after Ruchama Marton signed a petition to remove Blachar as president of the WMA.
-PHR-I and Marton stated that Marton wasn't expressing the views of PHR-I, but her own.
+PHR-I and Marton stated that Marton was not expressing the views of PHR-I, but her own.
 In 2016, the IMA and PHR-I have also both petitioned the Supreme Court to strike down Israel’s force-feeding of prisoners law as in violation of international law, including the prohibition of torture.
 Following an appeal from PHR-I, the IMA adapted its ethical guide on the prioritization of medical care in multiple-casualty settings when the presumed attacker is also wounded.
 In 2019, the IMA joined PHR-I’s appeal against the removal of government-subsidized insurance options for undocumented migrant children as amicus.